quicwg/base-drafts/draft-ietf-quic-recovery.md

 The PTO value MUST be set to at least kGranularity, to avoid the timer expiring immediately.

-When a PTO timer expires, the endpoint probes the network as described in the next section.
+When a PTO timer expires, the sender probes the network as described in the next section.
 The PTO period MUST be set to twice its current value.
-This exponential reduction in the endpoint's sending rate is important because the PTOs might be caused by loss of packets or acknowledgements due to severe congestion.
+This exponential reduction in the sender's rate is important because the PTOs might be caused by loss of packets or acknowledgements due to severe congestion.

-An endpoint computes its PTO timer every time an ack-eliciting packet is sent.
-An endpoint might choose to optimize this by setting the timer fewer times if it knows that more ack-eliciting packets will be sent within a short period of time.
+A sender computes its PTO timer every time an ack-eliciting packet is sent.
+A sender might choose to optimize this by setting the timer fewer times if it knows that more ack-eliciting packets will be sent within a short period of time.

 ### Sending Probe Packets

-When a PTO timer expires, an endpoint MUST send at least one ack-eliciting packet as a probe, unless there are no ack-eliciting frames to send.
+When a PTO timer expires, a sender MUST send at least one ack-eliciting packet as a probe, unless there are no ack-eliciting frames to send.
 An endpoint MAY send up to two ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to a single packet loss.

-It is possible that the endpoint has no new or previously-sent data or other ack-eliciting frames to send.
-This can happen for example when there is no new application data to send and all streams with data in flight are reset (see Section 13.2 of {{QUIC-TRANSPORT}}).
-Under these conditions, the endpoint SHOULD mark any packets still in flight as lost.
-The endpoint MAY send an ack-eliciting packet and re-arm the PTO timer instead, to avoid aggressively marking packets as lost (with the resulting congestion controller reaction).
+It is possible that the sender has no new or previously-sent data or other ack-eliciting frames to send.
+For example, this can happen when there is no new application data to send and all streams with data in flight are reset (see Section 13.2 of {{QUIC-TRANSPORT}}).
+Under these conditions, the sender SHOULD mark any packets still in flight as lost.
+The sender MAY send an ack-eliciting packet and re-arm the PTO timer instead, to avoid aggressively marking packets as lost (with the resulting congestion controller reaction).

 Consecutive PTO periods increase exponentially, and as a result, connection recovery latency increases exponentially as packets continue to be dropped in